Dog expert testimony often can prove helpful to attorneys litigating dog bite cases.

 - Certification through a well-recognized and established professional society dealing with canine behavior.
 Avoid generic societies that grant “Certification” to experts in many different fields.
 The expert should be required to maintain their certification through required continuing education;

 - Publication record in peer-reviewed journals of veterinary medicine or animal behavior;

 - Advanced degree in animal behavior from a recognized institution of higher learning;

-- At least 10 years of direct hands-on experience working with dogs in a field situation
+- At least 10 years of direct hands-on experience working with dogs.

-Q. What kind testimony by an animal behavior expert is need to support legal arguments?
+Q. What kind of testimony is needed to support legal arguments?

-- In States where recovery is based solely on common law theory, evidence must be presented to demonstrate that the dog was dangerous by nature and that the owner or keeper had full awareness of this behavioral tendency.
-Again, evidence bearing on this issue can be presented in the form of behavioral testing, animal control reports, and what other people (e.g. neighbors, veterinarian,etc.) say about the dog.
+- In States where recovery is based solely on common law theory, evidence must be presented to demonstrate that the dog was dangerous by nature and that the owner or keeper had knowledge of this behavioral tendency.
+The dog expert can rendered testimony based on evidence from behavioral testing, animal control reports, and what other people (e.g. neighbors, veterinarian, etc.) say about the dog.
 The expert witness in animal behavior uses this information to formulate behavioral opinions about how (i.e. behavioral reconstruction) the incident happened.

-- An evidence based approach from findings in the scientific literature on dog behavior can be very convincing to the trier of fact.
-Scientific papers on dog behavior often have direct relevance to issues arising in dog bite cases.
-This is the kind of information both experts an attorney need to rely upon.
+- An evidence based approach from findings in the scientific literature on dog behavior can be very convincing to the trier of fact, and a properly qualified dog expert is in position to testify such.
+Findings from peer-reviewed studies on dog behavior often have direct relevance to issues arising in dog bite cases.
 The academically trained dog behavior expert is in a unique position to to sort scientific fact from fiction.